The below list of items are areas Park Forest leaders are looking to partner with county, state, and federal officials on.

 The Village of Park Forest urges legislative controls over the amount of local municipal revenue that the State of Illinois can withhold (e.g. photo tax, utility tax collection fee, etc.).
 Also, ensure that ample legislative controls are in place so as to avoid currently provided state services or programs from being curtailed and passed on as a local government obligation.

 Void Exemptions for Residential Investment Property (State)

-When an owner-occupied residential property becomes rental, the Village supports a mechanism to cause the property tax bill to be adjusted to remove the homestead, senior and senior freeze, disabled persons, returning veterans and disabled veterans exemptions unless there is legal standing for the property owner to qualify otherwise for any such exemptions.
+When an owner-occupied residential property becomes a rental, the Village supports a mechanism to cause the property tax bill to be adjusted to remove the homestead, senior and senior freeze, disabled persons, returning veterans, and disabled veterans exemptions unless there is legal standing for the property owner to qualify otherwise for any such exemptions.

 Public Policy Advocacy

 Level I Trauma Center for the South Suburbs (State)